Q: What makes you offer representation to a project and its creator?

 Q: Wait!
 I have a question that you haven't answered here!

-A: Try sending it my way on Twitter, and I may reply there, or give it a longer response via a post on my blog.
+A: Try sending it my way on Twitter, and I may reply there.
 (Note: I don't take pitches via Twitter or any other social media.
 Follow these guidelines to submit.)
-Also, the more broadly you frame your question: i.e, the more likely that my answering it will be useful to many writers, rather than just one, the more likely it is to get an answer.
+Also please note that the more broadly you frame your question--i.e, the more likely that my answering it will be useful to many writers, rather than just one--the more likely it is to get an answer.